 "The Solomon Islands was the turning point for World War II, it was one of the places the war was won.
 From a diving perspective this gives us an amazing number of wrecks to explore.
 There is so much more to this place than palm trees and white beaches."

 Dr Szetu agrees.
 As he checks the vision of his patients who had cataract surgery this week he talks about the Fred Hollows Foundation (NZ) Pacific Eye Institute in Honiara, and how exciting it is to return home to start a new venture.

 "This week we have operated on people who have been blind because no one was here to treat them," he says.

 "It is sad that innocent people have suffered over the past few years in the Solomons.
 Now we have a chance to change all that."

-* King Solomon Hotel in Honiara has a cablecar to carry visitors up to its hillside site, plus a pool, poolside bar and a restaurant bar that is one of the town's nightspots.
-Rooms start at $200 a night with special deals if you stay at the sister Hotel Gizo.
+Honiara's King Solomon Hotel has a cablecar to carry visitors up to its hillside site, plus a pool, poolside bar and a restaurant bar that is one of the town's nightspots.
+Email: email@example.com

-* Kitano Mendana Hotel, on the waterfront in Honiara, can be emailed at firstname.lastname@example.org
+The Kitano Mendana Hotel, on the waterfront in Honiara, can be emailed at: firstname.lastname@example.org

 There is also a range of budget accommodation.

-* Gizo Hotel is on the main street in Gizo and has a lovely open-air restaurant overlooking the market and water.
+Gizo Hotel is on the main street in Gizo and has a lovely open-air restaurant overlooking the market and water.
 There is a pool and a poolside aromatherapy and massage centre.
-Prices start at $130 a night.
+Email: email@example.com

-* Lola Island Zipolo Habu Resort has an anchorage, restaurant and bar, and five bungalows from $50 a night, plus transfers from Munda.
+Lola Island's Zipolo Habu Resort has an anchorage, restaurant and bar, and five bungalows from $50 a night, plus transfers from Munda.
 They offer game fishing.
 There's also surfing at reef breaks, the waves reaching 2m.